msc365/az-devops-governance/src/res/environment/README.md

 ## Notes

-> [!NOTE]
-> To scope a least privileged deployment, this reference implementation uses an optional resource group to represent an environment.
-In practice, it is recommended that you use a different subscription for each environment.

 - Operations are idempotent (safe to run multiple times).
 - Ensure you are logged in to Azure using Connect-AzAccount before running this script.
 - Automatically imports the `Azure.DevOps.PSModule` if not already loaded.
 - Automatic connection to Azure DevOps organization.
 - User confirmation is required for deletion unless `-Force` is specified.

+> [!IMPORTANT]
+> Rollback does not perform actual Resource group deletion.
+Resource groups may contain shared resources that are not part of this implementation but could be deployed by other systems or requirements over time.
+Deleting the Resource group could impact other services and operations relying on those resources.

+> [!TIP]
+> To simplify deployments or enforce least privilege, this script can deploy a resource group to represent an environment.
+In practice, it is recommended to use a separate subscription for each environment.